Note: This blog was updated in January of 2024 to reflect the required Know Your Rights poster.

 While the TAG does not explicitly state this, federal contractors and subcontractors are subject to the requirements regarding OFCCP’s postings, listings, and notices at the initial dollar threshold under the federal affirmative action laws.
 We covered these initial thresholds in an earlier blog post on the TAG.
 Only one of the requirements discussed below first becomes effective when an employer must prepare affirmative action programs.

-All federal contractors and subcontractors are required to post the “Equal Employment Opportunity is The Law” poster and the EEO poster supplement where other postings can be readily seen by job seekers and employees.
+All federal contractors and subcontractors are required to post the “Know Your Rights" poster where other postings can be readily seen by job seekers and employees.
 Employers are permitted to share the poster and its supplement with off-site employees electronically via company intranet or email.
-If an employer utilizes an electronic posting system for job openings, the poster and its supplement must be included in the posting itself or incorporated into the electronic application.
-OFCCP provides electronic versions of the “EEO is the Law” poster and the poster supplement on the agency’s website.
+If an employer utilizes an electronic posting system for job openings, the poster must be included in the posting itself or incorporated into the electronic application.
+OFCCP provides electronic versions of the “Know Your Rights" poster on the agency’s website.

 Posting: Pay Transparency Nondiscrimination Provision

 Federal contractors and subcontractors are also required to post a prescribed pay transparency nondiscrimination provision to inform employees and applicants of their rights to discuss, disclose, and inquire about compensation and compensation information.
 The pay transparency nondiscrimination provision must be included in any employee handbook or manual that an employer may have.
-Like the “EEO is the Law” poster and its supplement, this provision should be posted in a prominent location on the employer’s premises.
+Like the “Know Your Rights" poster, this provision should be posted in a prominent location on the employer’s premises.
 The provision also must be made available for applicants to view.
 OFCCP provides formatted and unformatted electronic versions of the provision on the agency’s website.

 Posting: Availability of Section 503 and VEVRAA Affirmative Action Plans for Review